Header.avif

 • Strong reporting and analytics for sprint tracking

-• Seamless integration with Atlassian ecosystem
+• Seamless integration with the Atlassian ecosystem

 Cons